Judith I: Analysis

 Judith's face exudes a mixed charge of voluptuousness and perversion.
 Its traits are transfigured so as to obtain the greatest degree of intensity and seduction, which Klimt achieves by placing the woman on an unattainable plane.
-Notwithstanding the alteration of features, one can recognise Klimt's friend (and, possibly, lover), Viennese socialite, Adele Bloch-Bauer, the subject of another two portraits respectively done in 1907 and 1912, and also painted in the Pallas Athena.
+Notwithstanding the alteration of features, one can recognise Klimt's friend (and, possibly, lover), Viennese socialite Adele Bloch-Bauer, the subject of another two portraits respectively done in 1907 and 1912, and also painted in the Pallas Athena.
 The slightly lifted head has a sense of pride, whereas her visage is languid and sensual, with parted lips in between defiance and seduction.
 Franz A. J. Szabo describes it best as a "[symbol of] triumph of the erotic feminine principle over the aggressive masculine one".
 Her half-closed gaze, which also ties into an expression of pleasure, directly confronts the viewer of all this.
 In 1903, author and critic Felix Salten describes Judith's expression as one "with a sultry fire in her dark glances, cruelty in the lines of her mouth, and nostrils trembling with passion.
 Mysterious forces seem to be slumbering within this enticing female".
 Although Judith had typically been interpreted as the pious widow simply fulfilling a higher duty, in Judith I she is a paradigm of the femme fatale Klimt repeatedly portrayed in his work.
+This new version of Judith seems to hint more to a sexual subtext that appears absent from the Biblical story.
 The contrast between the black hair and the golden luminosity of the background enhance elegance and exaltation.
 The fashionable hairdo is emphasized by the stylised motifs of the trees fanning on the sides.
 Her disheveled dark green, semi-sheer garment, giving the viewer a view of her nearly bare torso, alludes to the fact that Judith beguiled the general Holofernes before decapitating him.